ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/06-non-binary-trees.md

 binary trees.
 We consider such trees in this chapter.
 To distinguish them from binary trees, we use the term [general tree]{.term}.

-In this module we will examine general tree terminology and define a basic class for general trees.
+In this section we will examine general tree terminology and define a basic class for general trees.